 20.6 If any invalid, unenforceable or illegal provision of this Contract would be valid, enforceable and legal if some part of it were deleted, the provision shall apply with the minimum modification necessary to make it legal, valid and enforceable.

 20.7 If we fail to insist that you perform any of your obligations under these Terms, or if we do not enforce our rights against you, or if we delay in doing so, that will not mean that we have waived our rights against you and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, we will only do so in writing, and that will not mean that we will automatically waive any later default by you.

 20.8 These Terms and any disputes or claims arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) are governed by and construed in accordance with the law of England.

 20.9 The parties irrevocably agree that the courts of England have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with these Terms or their subject matter or formation (including non-contractual disputes or claims).

 20.10 Calls may be recorded for training purposes.

-20.11 Our DDoS protection is a network wide solution that covers all of our infrastructure.
-It is capable of mitigating the majority of DDoS attacks, but if the attack is large enough then i.p addresses, servers or websites may be black-holed or removed from the internet whilst the attack is in progress.
+20.11 Our DDoS protection is a network-wide solution that covers all of our infrastructures.
+It is capable of mitigating most of DDoS attacks, but if the attack is large enough then i.p addresses, servers or websites may be black-holed or removed from the internet whilst the attack is in progress.